AdnanMahida/ZoomImageViewLibrary/README.md

 How to use
 ---
 Step 1.
 Add the JitPack repository to your build file.
-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle(Project Level) at the end of repositories:
 ```gradle
 allprojects {
   repositories {